Renormalization of crossing probabilities in the dilute Potts model: Lemma arguments

 where the normalization to the crossing probability in the lower bound is dependent on the edge weight $x$.
 One obtains the same bound for crossings $\mathcal{C}_j \equiv \mathscr{C}_{4_j}$.
 The bound above corresponds to the partition of boundary conditions.
-Finally, the existence of $c$ such that the inequality in the statement of $\textit{Lemma}$ $9^{*}$ holds is of the form.
-We obtain several factors in the constant for the lower bound, the first of which is proportional to the reciprocal of the number of connected components and positions at which the connected components are located on the lattice,
+Finally, the existence of $c$ such that the inequality in the statement of $\textbf{Lemma}$ $9$ holds is of the form.
+For the following quantities obtained below, denote,